Skip to main content

 Steve Kinney

-I still care deeply about front-end architecture, but my work has never really been just frontend.
+I still care deeply about front-end architecture, but my work has never really been just front end.
 The common thread through all of it is making complicated systems usable: distributed systems, developer platforms, and now AI systems.
 I tend to live at the intersection of product thinking, technical architecture, and developer experience.

 That also shows up in my writing.
 Lately, I’ve been researching and publishing on agent loops, memory systems for AI agents, AI gateways and durable workflow systems, prompt engineering across the OpenAI, Anthropic, and Gemini APIs in this post, MCP Apps and AI tooling, and what it takes to run untrusted code safely.